lwmqn/shepherd/README.md

 **Arguments:**

-1. `name` (_String_): Name of your server.
-A default name will be used if not given.
+1. `name` (_String_): Name your server.
+A default name `'mqtt_shepherd'` will be used if not given.
-2. `settings` (_Object_): This is the settings for the Mosca MQTT broker.
-If not given, the MqttShepherd will use port 1883 and LevelUp for presistence by default.
+2. `settings` (_Object_): Settings for the Mosca MQTT broker.
+If not given, the default settings will be applied, e.g.port 1883 for the broker, LevelUp for presistence.
 You can set up your backend, like mongoDB, Redis, Mosquitto or RabbitMQ, through this option.
 Please refer to the [Mosca wiki page](https://github.com/mcollina/mosca/wiki/Mosca-advanced-usage) for details.

 **Returns:**